 Darrin Punchard, AICP, CFM

-Darrin Punchard is an urban planning and resilience strategy consultant who has spent his entire career working with local communities to prevent natural hazards from becoming disasters.
-He has more than 20 years of experience in hazard mitigation planning with specialized expertise in risk assessment, risk communication, benefit-cost analysis, and the development of actionable strategies that include structural and non-structural measures for risk reduction.
+Darrin Punchard is a nationally recognized leader and pioneer in the field of hazards planning.
+For over 25 years, he has devoted his career to working with local communities to prevent natural hazards from becoming disasters.
+He has extensive experience in hazard mitigation planning with specialized expertise in risk assessment, risk communication, benefit-cost analysis, and the development of actionable strategies that include structural and non-structural measures for risk reduction.

 Darrin’s public service career includes serving as the state hazard mitigation officer for North Carolina.
 In this role he coordinated FEMA’s Project Impact program and launched the State’s Hazard Mitigation Planning Initiative, a statewide effort to promote the voluntary development of local hazard mitigation plans prior to DMA 2000.
 His career began in Florida where he worked as a local hazard mitigation planner for the Alachua County Office of Emergency Management, and later as a state hazard mitigation planner for the Florida Division of Emergency Management.